 Vince Stehle, our executive director, spoke with Ethan McCoy and Ellie Buteau of the Center for Effective Philanthropy about how documentaries can drive real change, and what foundations are doing to be more involved.

 “After listening to Vince and looking at the powerful messages of all these documentaries — and the ways in which those behind them are working to ensure that those messages are actionable — the singular ability of film to inspire social change cannot be overlooked,” McCoy writes.

 Read the entire piece here.

-Nina is a many-hat-wearing, multitasking extraordinaire.
+Nina is a many-hat-wearing multitasking extraordinaire.
 She brings more than 15 years of journalism, news editing and marketing experience to her role as MIF’s communications director.
-Before joining MIF in 2016, Nina worked on the brand creative team at the corporate office of Petco Animal Supplies, editing and auditing internal and external marketing communications.
+Before joining MIF in 2016, Nina worked on the brand creative team at the corporate offices of Petco Animal Supplies, editing and auditing internal and external marketing communications.
 In her career as a journalist, Nina has worked at The Dallas Morning News, The Santa Rosa Press Democrat, The Philadelphia Daily News and The Philadelphia Weekly in almost every editorial capacity imaginable, including senior editor.
 Nina is the creator and co-editor of the award-winning The Survivors Project: Telling the Truth About Life After Sexual Abuse, a book-length work of nonfiction that utilizes first-person storytelling to address the reality of healing from the effects of sexual abuse.
 Nina holds an M.A. in journalism from Temple University.